bengsfort/aesinv-jekyll-blog/project/_posts/2016-5-4-simplified-aem-frontend-sass.markdown

 >- Create a simplified and optional gulp workflow that will sling updated files to AEM.

 [AEM (Adobe Experience Manager)][aem] isn't the most front end developer friendly enterprise content management solution out there.
 It's extremely heavy-handed and dependent on [Maven][mvn] builds that generally don't have access to a lot of the goodies us front end developers have grown accustom to in the instantaneous [Gulp][g] utopia.
-Out of the box you're dealing with plain-old CSS and having to wait for long builds to finish to see if your 1-line change worked.
-Who does that anymore?
+Out of the box you're dealing with plain-old CSS and having to wait for long builds to finish to see if your 1-line change worked, who does that anymore?

 There are a few solutions to this problem, one being (shameless plug) [Iron (fe)][iron] which is an AEM front end framework I helped out on that includes a component generator.
 Iron extracts the entire front end code out into a separate, independent space then builds, bundles and pushes your front end to AEM.
-It works for very complex projects, however it's massive overkill for simple AEM implementations, requires some ramp-up time for devs to get use to its structure, and can also provides complications for back end developers and architects.
+It works for very complex projects however it's massive overkill for simple AEM implementations, requires some ramp-up time for devs to get use to its structure, and can also provides complications for back end developers and architects.

 ## A simple solution
-After a lot of discussion with architects, front end devs and some back end devs I came up with a slightly opinionated solution that has worked extremely well on the projects it's been implemented on.
+After trying out a lot of different architectures I came up with a slightly opinionated solution that has worked extremely well so far.
 It keeps things simple and goes back to the question of _"what exactly is required for this project that AEM cannot provide out of the box?"_

 Let's take a look at what this will take care of: